 Legendary designer John Bielenberg, author of Think Wrong, the book, led the two-day event.
 Philosophical theologian John B. Cobb, Jr., member of the American Academy of Arts and Sciences and co-editor of the first volume of responses to appear on Laudato Si’, keynoted.

-Blitz workshops focused on the potential impact of Pando thinking on communities of religious nationwide and especially on the local communities of those attending.
-The opportunity comes at a time when religious communities are re-imagining how their resources can be connected in service to the future of their mission, charism, and legacy.
+Blitz workshops focused on the potential impact of Pando thinking on communities of religious women and especially on the local communities of those attending.
+The opportunity comes at a time when religious organizations are re-imagining how their resources can be connected in service to the future of their mission, charism, and legacy.

 December 1, 2017